instantiations/es_compression/DESIGN.md

 A native pointer to this buffer is passed to the codec routines, along with a native pointer to the writable portion of the output buffer.

-As the output buffer is flushed, a dart heap-allocated copy of the buffered bytes is produced and passed on to consumers.
+As the output buffer is flushed, a Dart heap-allocated copy of the buffered bytes is produced and passed on to consumers.

 With this persistent double-buffer approach, there is a copy to get incoming data into the buffer and a copy to get